 ISTC 1043 A+ Certification Prep Course 3 cr.
-Sem: S 2 Lec./2 Lab Hrs./week
+Sem: F/S 2 Lec./2 Lab Hrs./week

-Prerequisite: ISTC 1023 IT Essentials I with a grade of "C" or better.
-This course provides a review of the core elements found on the A+ Certification Exam through discussion, computer-based testing, hands-on review, and textbook references.
+Prerequisite: ISTC 1023 Hardware Essentials with a grade of "C" or better.
+This course provides a review of the core elements found on the A+® Certification Exam through discussion, computer based testing, hands-on review, and textbook references.
+A lab fee is required.

 ISTC 1053 Introduction to Web Page Design 3 cr.
-Sem: F/S 3 Lec.
+Sem: F 3 Lec.
 Hrs./week

-Prerequisite: COMP 1113 Computer Fundamentals with a grade of "C" or better or a corequisite of ISTC 1013 IT Principles and Practices.
+Prerequisite: COMP 1113 Computer Fundamentals with a grade of "C" or better.